 Business Confidence in Belgium averaged -6.95 points from 1980 until 2023, reaching an all time high of 10.10 points in July of 2021 and a record low of -36.10 points in April of 2020.
 This page provides the latest reported value for - Belgium Business Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Belgium Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Business Confidence in Belgium is expected to be -1.80 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in Belgium to stand at -3.50 in 12 months time.
-In the long-term, the Belgium Business Confidence is projected to trend around -6.50 Index Points in 2020, according to our econometric models.
+Business Confidence in Belgium is expected to be -4.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.